Join us in celebrating Correctional Employees Week from May 2–8, 2021.

-The Wisconsin Department of Corrections (DOC) is celebrating Correctional Employees Week from May 3–9, 2020.
 This week is designated annually to honor all those who work in the field of corrections and recognize their invaluable contributions to the State of Wisconsin.
-Although the Department has had to delay many of the usual events held at correctional facilities, probation and parole offices and other worksites around Wisconsin due to the public health crisis, it remains a time to celebrate the incredible work of the Department of Corrections' staff.
+Although many of the usual events held throughout the state have been delayed this year, it remains a time to celebrate the incredible work of the Wisconsin Department of Corrections (DOC) staff.

 Correctional Employees Week has a robust history dating back to 1984, when President Ronald Reagan first proclaimed Correctional Employees Week.
 He noted that the men and women in the field of corrections often do not receive the recognition from the public they deserve.
 It is appropriate that we honor the important work and many accomplishments of our staff who are making a real impact on those in our care, our communities and each other every day.
 This is a profession that is embraced by dedicated individuals with integrity, strength and a passion to serve others.

 A Message from the Secretary

 Correctional Employees Week is a time set aside to recognize staff members at correctional agencies across the nation and the work they do.
 That work has been even more important over the past year.